codefrau/SqueakJS/README.md

   The goal is faster access than via the `pointers[]` array.
   Also, nicer debuggability if we use actual names.

 * new high-performance JIT without per-frame context allocation, but instead using direct function calls, function temps as stack, args passed directly via function parameters, and direct instance var access (see above).
-Contexts would only be allocated if needed
+Contexts would only be allocated if needed (also see my [JIT experiments](https://squeak.js.org/docs/jit.md.html))

   The goal is to make the jitted methods look as close to "normal" JavaScript functions as possible, so that the JS JIT can optimize them, even with inlining etc.